In Edition No. 128 of Internet Security Week , Vishing blow growth, cyberataques without malware, fake bill and more.

 Spain's National Research Council (CSIC) last month was hit by a ransomware attack that is now attributed to Russian hackers.

-By Vinícius Valfré on UOL
+By Vinícius Valfré in UOL

-Criminals use malicious PDFs to spread malware; learn how to protect yourself
+Criminals use malicious PDFs to spread malware; Learn how to protect yourself

-By Kaique Lima on Canaltech
+By Kaique Lima in Canaltech

 By Leonid Grustniy in Kaspersky Daily